-- Boyle’s law states the pressure of a gas is directly proportional to its volume.
+- Boyle’s law states that the pressure of a gas is directly proportional to its volume.
 Therefore, the lungs control the volume of air by altering the air pressure of the thoracic cavity.

-- Boyle’s law states the pressure of a gas is inversely proportional to its volume.
+- Boyle’s law states that the pressure of a gas is inversely proportional to its volume.
 Therefore, the lungs control air pressure by altering the volume of the thoracic cavity.

-- Boyle’s law states the pressure of a gas is inversely proportional to its volume.
+- Boyle’s law states that the pressure of a gas is inversely proportional to its volume.
 Therefore, the lungs control air pressure by expanding and pushing out the muscles of the thoracic cavity.

-- Boyle’s law states the pressure of a gas is directly proportional to its volume.
+- Boyle’s law states that the pressure of a gas is directly proportional to its volume.
 Therefore, the lungs control air pressure by controlling the volume of the thoracic cavity, not vice versa.

 The Work of Breathing